Eastern Sabah Security Command: Scope

-Expansion proposal

-In February 2014, the Malaysian government announced plans to further extend the ESSCOM area to reach Sarawak.
-Ministry of Defence Hishammuddin Hussein in his statement said discussions would be held with the government of Brunei, the Sarawak state government and oil and gas companies operating in the waters before the move was implemented.

 Visits

 On 9 June 2014, around 20 students from the Royal College of Defence Studies (RCDS) visited ESSCOM headquarters to know the concept of the security area, particularly its integrated operations involving various agencies as well as procedures in dealing with challenges and issues that arise.
 The delegation was led by Major General Sir Sebastian John Lechmere Roberts along with other 19 senior military officers and civilians from various countries including Sudan, Lebanon, Italy, Estonia, Egypt, Ghana, Afghanistan, India, Pakistan, Kenya and the United Kingdom.
 On 25 August 2016, four Japanese delegates from the Japan Terrorism Prevention Unit also visited ESSCOM.

 Director-General

 The Director-General of ESSCOM is selected on a rotational basis.